Preparedness Plan Sections

 Section 3: Prompt Identification and Isolation of Sick Individuals

 Section 4: Additional Workplace Protections

 Appendix A: Return to Work Plan

 Need help with your preparedness plan?
 Check out our resources for other organizations.

 Introduction and Purpose

-In order to respond to the current state of emergency related to the novel coronavirus (“COVID-19”) and to comply with relevant state and local orders related to COVID-19, the County of Calhoun has prepared the following COVID-19 Preparedness and Response Plan (“Plan”).
-This Plan may be updated as this situation evolves or as state or local orders related to COVID-19 are issued or amended.
+In order to respond to the current state of emergency related to the novel coronavirus (“COVID-19”) and to comply with relevant federal guidance, and state and local orders and rules related to COVID-19, the Calhoun County has prepared the following COVID-19 Preparedness and Response Plan (“Plan”).
+This Plan may be updated as this situation evolves or as relevant guidance is issued or amended.

-Employees are permitted to take paid leave consistent with the Families First Coronavirus Response Act and the County of Calhoun’s applicable PTO policies, including our Health Emergency Leave Policy.
+Workers are required to stay home if they are sick.
+Employees are permitted to take paid leave consistent with the Calhoun County's applicable PTO and other paid and unpaid leave policies.
+Questions regarding leave shall be directed to Human Resources.
 Any onsite employee who appears to have a respiratory illness may be separated from other employees and sent home.

 Enhanced Cleaning and Disinfecting

-Increased cleaning and disinfecting of surfaces, equipment, and other elements of the work environment will be performed regularly, based on our operations, using products containing EPA-approved disinfectants.
+Increased cleaning and disinfecting of surfaces, equipment, and other elements of the work environment will be performed regularly, based on the latest CDC guidance, using products containing EPA-approved disinfectants.